Zakarialabib/website/README.md

 As an open-source project, we encourage participation and contribution.
 Feel free to fork the project, make your changes, and submit a pull request.
 We appreciate any and all contributions, whether it's a typo, bug fix, or new feature.

 ## Future Plans
 The project is still in its early stages, but we hope to make a positive impact on the Laravel community.
-We encourage all Laravel developers to use, learn, and suggest improvements to BComponents.
+We encourage all Laravel developers to use, learn, and suggest improvements to ZakariaLabib.